-Aecon holds a 60% interest in a joint venture project valued at \$265 million to carry out work on all four steam turbine generators at the Darlington Nuclear Generating Station in Clarington, Ontario.
-In March 2020, work on this project was partially suspended for reasons related to the COVID-19 pandemic.
+Accon holds a 60% interest in a joint venture project valued at \$265 million to carry out work on all four steam turbine generators at the Darlington Nuclear Generating Station in Clarington, Ontario.

 Eglinton Crosstown LRT Project

 Aecon holds a 25% interest in a concessionaire, design and build joint venture and maintenance and rehabilitation partnership of the Eglinton Crosstown LRT system.
 The joint venture is responsible for the design, construction, finance, maintenance and lifecycle activities of the 19-kilometre long dual track system for a 30-year maintenance term, including 25 stations, an integrated system of track work, rolling stock, signaling and communications infrastructure along Eglinton Avenue in Toronto, Ontario.
 The joint venture project is valued at \$5.3 billion.